-- 6. Inventories/Lists/Registers of Cultural and Natural Heritage - 6.1 If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?
+6. Inventories/Lists/Registers of Cultural and Natural Heritage

+6.1 - If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?

-Cultural heritage Natural heritage National/federal Process completed or continuously updated Process completed or continuously updated Regional/provincial/state Process completed or continuously updated Process completed or continuously updated Local Process completed or continuously updated Process completed or continuously updated Other Process completed or continuously updated Process completed or continuously updated
+Cultural heritage Natural heritage National/federal Process completed or continuously updated Process completed or continuously updated Regional/provincial/state Process completed or continuously updated Process completed or continuously updated Local Process completed or continuously updated Not applicable Other Not applicable Not applicable